 - Creditworthiness of potential customers is checked prior to the transaction

 - Overview of liquidity inflows is ensured

-- Risk of payment delays and defaults is minimized
+- Risk of payment delays and defaults is minimised

 What does accounts receivable management mean?

-Accounts receivable management is a central function in any business organization.
+Accounts receivable management is a central function in any business organisation.
 It has a significant impact on the company’s cash flow, working capital and balance sheet.

 Simply put, accounts receivable management ensures that debtors pay their invoices on time.
 However, the process behind it is not quite that simple.
 To ensure that payment terms are met, it is necessary to document and monitor all invoice purchases, which requires several steps.